Best Value SUVs: High Specs Without the Premium Price Tag

 Practically speaking, looking for value means looking for "trickle-down technology."
 Features that were exclusive to $100,000 sedans five years ago—such as Adaptive Cruise Control (ACC) with Stop-and-Go, 360-degree camera systems, and ventilated seating—are now standard on high-trim models from manufacturers like Hyundai, Kia, and Mazda.
 Statistical data from Consumer Reports suggests that several mid-market SUVs currently outperform their "premium" counterparts in predicted reliability and owner satisfaction, specifically in the infotainment and electronics categories where luxury brands often struggle with over-complexity.

-Critical Pitfalls in the Pursuit of Value
+Pursuit of Value Pitfalls

 The most common mistake buyers make is equating a low "starting MSRP" with value.
 A base-model SUV often lacks the very safety and comfort features that make a modern vehicle worth owning, leading to a "poverty spec" experience that depreciates rapidly.
 When you skip the higher trim of a non-luxury brand to afford the base trim of a prestige brand, you often lose out on LED lighting, premium audio, and advanced driver assistance systems (ADAS) that significantly impact daily quality of life.